jcomeauictx/2000-dodge-ram-van-b3500/README.md

 I've removed the computer, cleaned the oxidation where it connects to the van, and reconnected it; no help.
 Also cleaned and reconnected other ground wires.

+Checked the throttle position sensor for voltage, which should, according to one of the videos I watched but didn't note the URL, indicates a functional (at least partly) computer.
+There were 5VDC at points 3 (OR --- Hayes manual shows VT/WT) and 2 (OR/DB).
+Pin 1 (BK/LB) showed no voltage relative to ground.
+All these measurements were with the ignition key in the RUN position.

 Wiring diagram of PCM (computer), with C1 to the right as you're looking at it from the front of the van:
 ![PCM connector C1](c1_e181c25b035a0ac079c3675bc15a4e60b2457ad4.gif)